sensei-hacker/inavwiki/"Something"-is-disabled----Reasons.md

 ## Something is disabled

-iNav may fail to perform some action as expected, typically arming or engaging waypoints.
+INAV may fail to perform some action as expected, typically arming or engaging waypoints.
 This articles documents the reasons for some of these events.

 ## Arming disabled reasons

-iNav will refuse to arm for the following reasons (e.g. from cli `status`):
+INAV will refuse to arm for the following reasons (e.g. from cli `status`):

 | Reason  (CLI Mnemonic) | Bit Mask (Hex) | Explanation |
 | ------ | ----- | ----------- |